Lake Tahune Valley Workshop in collaboration with Green Design Architects.

-The Valley Workshop teams only had a narrow summer weather window in the brunt of the Roaring 40’s, with some of the most challenging alpine weather, at 980m above sea level and a two day hike to the nearest road.
+The Valley Workshop building team only had a narrow summer weather window in the brunt of the Roaring 40’s to deliver this project.
+We experienced some of the most challenging alpine weather, at 980m above sea level and a two day hike to the nearest road.
 The climate Zone is 8.
 The project had to be delivered in a weather window of opportunity between the summer months of January and March.
 It rains and snows for over 300 days a year.
 Prefabrication and flat packing was essential.
 Low impact, low maintenance building materials.
 High thermal properties of the building systems were a project brief.
 Sustainability and thermal performance and flat packing is our area of expertise.

 Stage 1 – We waited for the weather window.
 Finally if came on the 19th January 2018.
 Longlining floor eSIPs and prefabricated wall modules in to site.

 Time to reach sub-floor 3 hours onsite.
 Thermal Properties of eSIP floor Panels – R 7.34.
 We are double the R value of a conventional bearer and joist floor system.